-Our Amended Certificate and Amended Bylaws will provide that our board of directors will be divided into three staggered classes of directors and each will be assigned to one of the three classes.
+Our Amended Certificate provides that our board of directors will be divided into three staggered classes of directors and each will be assigned to one of the three classes.
 At each annual meeting of the stockholders, a class of directors will be elected for a three-year term to succeed the directors of the same class whose terms are then expiring.
-The terms of the directors will expire upon the election and qualification of successor directors at the annual meeting of stockholders to be held during the years 2020 for Class I directors, 2021 for Class II directors.
+The terms of the directors will expire upon the election and qualification of successor directors at the annual meeting of stockholders to be held during the years 2020 for Class I directors, 2021 for Class II directors and 2022 for Class III directors.

-- Our Class I directors will be

-- Our Class II directors will be ; and
+- Our Class I directors will be - Our Class II directors will be ; and

-- Our Class III directors will be
+• Our Class III directors will be